LS-Labs/2.4-config/README.md

 Warning:- Do not just copy this over and then click print.
 At best it might just fail with an error and at worst it may crash your new printer toolhead into the bed or overshoot on heating.
 Follow the Voron Guide on initial setup and testing using this as a template for your values before using it.

-On your first homing and any tests it is worth hovering your mouser over the emergency stop button just in case.
+On your first homing and any tests it is worth hovering your mouse over the emergency stop button just in case.

 Everything in this config is based on the amazing work done by the Voron team and the amazing support from the members of the Voron Discord.
 Without whom I would not be printing today.